Maum (restaurant): History

 Brian Koo, a Korean American venture capitalist, and his wife, Grace, opened Maum as a private dining room in summer 2017.
 Brian Koo grew up in the Koreatown neighborhood of Los Angeles and felt the relative lack of Korean food after moving to San Francisco.
 At the urging of friends, Maum opened as a restaurant in July the following year.
 It was originally envisaged as a restaurant, housed in a former Apple Store elsewhere on University Avenue, but was reduced in scale after a planning application for a rooftop terrace was rejected.

 Maum was awarded a Michelin star in June 2019.

 During the 2020 restaurant shutdown caused by the COVID-19 pandemic, Maum briefly offered takeout food with outdoor delivery to customers, but the Kims decided that was unsustainable and the communal dining format was not compatible with social distancing.
 In mid-June 2020, they announced that the restaurant would remain closed and be replaced in July with a retail store for Korean food, including farm boxes and prepared meals, to which an online store called Maum Kitchen selling Korean and other Asian imports would be added in the fall.
-In August the restaurant and the Kims announced that the chefs had agreed to leave, in part on financial grounds.
+In August the restaurant and the Kims announced that the chefs had agreed to leave, according to consultant Charles Chen partly on financial grounds.
 The retail business closed in early September; the Kims subsequently opened a casual dining restaurant in a new food hall and market in Los Altos and then in 2025 a fine dining restaurant in Menlo Park.